-Teachers have their own special day when students show respect and give presents to them.
-It is not a holiday and is held on 10th September each year.
+Teachers have their own special day when students show respect and give them presents.
+It is not a public holiday and is held on 10th September each year.
 It is not entirely clear why this date was chosen, but it is usually near the start of the new school year after the summer holidays.

 Mid Autumn Festival (Zhōngqiūjié 中秋节)

 The Autumn Moon Festival takes place at full moon in the 8th lunar month (15th day), it marks the end of harvest.
-Lanterns are lit and round moon cakes are cooked and consumed in large numbers - these usually are filled with soybean paste, lotus seeds and egg yolk and covered in pastry.
-As there is a tradition that a rabbit lived on the moon, rabbits are a popular image.
+Lanterns are lit and round moon cakes are cooked and consumed in large numbers - these are usually filled with soybean paste, lotus seeds and egg yolk and covered in pastry.
+As there is a tradition that a rabbit lived on the moon, rabbits or hares are a popular image.
 Another tradition is to layout peaches, melon or grapes in a circle of thirteen as there are 13 lunar months in a year.
-Ancient pagodas were decorated with lanterns to shine at night.
-It celebrates Chang'e, the goddess of the moon, and particularly the romance with the archer god Houyi.
+It was also one of the few days of financial settlement in a year - debts were paid off and accounts settled.
+Ancient pagodas were decorated with lanterns to shine out at night.
+It celebrates Chang'e, the goddess of the moon, and particularly her romance with the archer god Houyi.
 Traditionally, spirits of the dead came forth to feast on the fruits of summer harvest.
 People would climb hills and mountains to watch the rising of the full moon with the greeting 看月亮 Kàn yuè liang ‘Look at the bright moon!’